robindrost/docs-1/docs/encoder.md

 ### Cropping

 The livery encoder can crop the video that it is receiving before it encodes the video.
-This is usefull when the video stream is used in a portrait mode app.
+This is useful when the video stream is used in a portrait mode app.
 If we would not crop the image the video player will receive the full landscape image and has to crop it in order to not show black bars above and below the video.
 While this will also work it means that a lot of the streamed pixels are discarded by the video player.
-This is a waiste of bandwidth.
+This is a waste of bandwidth.

 Cropping on the encoder works as follows.
 The encoder uses the output resolution aspect ratio to determine the size of the cropping area.
 We can provide a position from where to do the cropping.
-Usually this wille be eitehr at the complete left or exactly centered.
+Usually this will be either at the complete left or exactly centered.
 This is an example for a portrait stream with a 9:16 aspect ratio.
 The input resolution is 1920x1080 and we have set the encoder to do centered cropping.

 ![OBS zerolatency](encoder/cropping.png)